djrrb/Sample-Font-Repository/README.md

 A space for basic information about the typeface.

+### specimen.png

+An optional specimen image that can be referenced in `readme.md` that will make the repository easily identifiable.

 ### LICENSE.txt

 Either a link or the full text for the font’s license.